gyat suomeksi

 Frequently Asked Questions About Modern Slang

-Will Finnish people know what ‘gyat’ means? gyat suomeksi might be recognized by younger, very online Finns who are into English-speaking internet culture.
-But the vast majority of people won’t get it.
+Will Finnish people know what ‘gyat’ means?
+Not really.
+Gyat suomeksi might be recognized by younger, very online Finns who follow English-speaking internet culture closely.
+But most people won’t have a clue.
+It’s the kind of slang that lives almost entirely in specific corners of the internet, far outside mainstream Finnish discourse.

 What’s another example of an untranslatable slang word?
 Rizz is a good one.
 It’s all about having game or charm, but it’s hard to translate directly into other languages.